Classics Review: Frankenstein (1931)

 In the year 1818, British novelist, Mary Shelley, penned a book called Frankenstein, about a mad scientist named Dr. Frankenstien, who collects body parts from various corpses in order to create the very first artificial creature to make scientific history on resurrection but things go awry when the creature escapes to the outside world.
 The book earned praise from readers and gained Shelley a bunch of fame for her work as a writer.
 Many years later, Universal Pictures began to produce a motion picture based on the book of the same starring Boris Karloff as the monster himself and the role propelled him to stardom.

-Frankenstien was released in 1931, earning postive reviews from critics and it was also a box office success.
+Frankenstein was officially released in 1931, earning positive reviews from critics became a box office success.
 Over the years, the film continues to earn a bunch of recognition from contemporary critics and audiences.
 In 1998, The American Film Institute, (AFI for short) ranked the 1932 version as number 87 as one of AFI’s 100 Years Of Movies.

 Alive: Boris Karloff did an excellent job on his unforgettable performance as the title character.